Blotch3D/Blotch3D/README.md

 On your development machine ...

 1. Get the installer for the latest release of MonoGame from
     <http://www.monogame.net/downloads/> and run it.
-Do NOT get the
+(Do NOT get the
-    current development version nor the NuGet package.
+    current development version nor a NuGet package.)

 2. Get the Blotch3D repository zip from
     <https://github.com/Blotch3D/Blotch3D> and unzip it.